MechanicalRabbit/DataKnots.jl/doc/src/primer.md

 at least one argument will always be a query.
 However, when making combinators, it's better to use `Lift` since it ensures all arguments are lifted.
 This permits use of bare constants.

+### When Implicit Lifting Fails

+Implicit lifting of bare constants doesn't always work.
+For example, in Julia 1.0.3, `Char` cannot be implicitly lifted.

+    unitknot[Lift('a') .== 'a']
+    #=>
+    │ It    │
+    ┼───────┼
+    │ false │
+    =#

+This doesn't work since `Char` values are already converted to one-element vectors by broadcasting.

+    Base.Broadcast.broadcastable('a')
+    #-> ['a']

+Hence, to compare `Char` values, an explicit lift is needed.

+    unitknot[Lift('a') .== Lift('a')]
+    #=>
+    │ It   │
+    ┼──────┼
+    │ true │
+    =#

+Luckily, the primary datatypes, numbers and strings, seem to lift implicitly just fine.
+However, this phenomena may not be limited to just `Char`.
+So, if the result isn't expected, perhaps explicit lifts are required.